Skip to contents

 Before diving into this vignette, we recommend reading the vignette Introduction to LaMa.

-This vignette shows how to fit state space models which can be interpreted as generalisation of HMMs to continuous state spaces.
-Several approaches exist to fitting such models, but Langrock (2011) showed that very general state space models can be fitted via approximate maximum likelihood estimation, when the continous state space is finely discretised.
+This vignette shows how to fit state-space models which can be interpreted as generalisation of HMMs to continuous state spaces.
+Several approaches exist to fitting such models, but Langrock (2011) showed that very general state-space models can be fitted via approximate maximum likelihood estimation, when the continous state space is finely discretised.
 This is equivalent to numerical integration over the state process using midpoint quadrature.

-gt=ϕgt1+σηt,ηtN(0,1), g_t = \phi g_{t-1} + \sigma \eta_t, \qquad \eta_t \sim N(0,1), with autoregression parameter ϕ<1\phi < 1 a dispersion parameter σ\sigma.
+gt=ϕgt1+σηt,ηtN(0,1), g_t = \phi g_{t-1} + \sigma \eta_t, \qquad \eta_t \sim N(0,1), with autoregression parameter ϕ<1\phi < 1 and dispersion parameter σ\sigma.
 Share returns yty_t can then be modelled as yt=βϵtexp(gt/2), y_t = \beta \epsilon_t \exp(g_t / 2), where ϵtN(0,1)\epsilon_t \sim N(0,1) and β>0\beta > 0 is the baseline standard deviation of the returns (when gtg_t is in equilibrium), which implies ytgtN(0,(βegt/2)2). y_t \mid g_t \sim N(0, (\beta e^{g_t / 2})^2).

 Simulating data from the stochastic volatility model